RedHatInsights/cicd-tools/README.md

 ```

-In case you want to refactor some of your scripts using this library, here's a snippet you can use:
+Or choose to be more specific and select a specific repository and branch name (useful for working
+with forks and testing new WIP features)

+The following is a snippet you can use to place on top of a script to load the helper module you
+need:

 ```
 load_cicd_helper_functions() {